kairrro/zen/README.md

 ![image](https://raw.githubusercontent.com/damnkyro/zen/main/public/showcase/roblox.png)

 ## Notes
 I'll be remaking zen soon.
 This project currently feels bloated and there are also some errors with it.
-I'mma deliver tho, trust
+Imma deliver tho, trust